 Recent and past plans did not address important AFFH measures such as racial and/or ethnically concentrated areas of poverty (R/ECAP) tracts, opportunity indicators or dissimilarity indices.
-These measures help specify locations and beneficiaries and help provide solutions for affirmatively furthering fair housing within the city limits.
-In the past, the city has prioritized the West Greenville Redevelopment Area (Census Tract 37137000701), which traditionally has been an area where there is a high population of minority blacks and also an area of where poverty is high in the city.
-In 2000 the West Greenville Redevelopment Area is no longer a R/ECAP tract.
-The city of Greenville can adopt HUD's new measures of R/ECAP tracts, opportunity indicators and dissimilarity indexes to align more closely to HUD's fair housing measures.
+These measures help specify locations and beneficiaries and help provide solutions for affirmatively furthering fair housing within the City limits.
+In the past, the City has prioritized the West Greenville Redevelopment Area (Census Tract 37137000701), which has traditionally been an area where there is a high population of minority Blacks and an area of where poverty is high in the City.
+In fact, in 2000 the West Greenville Redevelopment Area was part of then, the R/ECAP tract in the City.
+Today, this tract is no longer a R/ECAP tract.
+The City of Greenville can adopt HUD's new measures of

+R/ECAP tracts, opportunity indicators and dissimilarity indexes to align more closely to HUD's fair housing measures.

-The Rental Rehabilitation Program has been instrumental in the maintenance of multifamily rental units in the city, however, there is a need to implement this program for single-family homes and duplexes.
+The Rental Rehabilitation Program has been instrumental with the maintenance of multifamily rental units in the City, however there is a need to implement this program for single family homes and duplexes to accommodate for the needs of more types of families.

-A creation of a rental registry for properties would be beneficial for properties that meet minimum housing standards and have been made lead safe.
-This would help the City with maintaining records and also be integral for residents as they seek or live in their homes.
+A creation of a Rental Registry for properties would be beneficial for properties that meet minimum housing standards and have been made lead safe.
+This would help the City with maintaining records and be integral for residents as they seek or live in their homes.

-Currently, fair housing seminars are sponsored by the city annually in April as part of the Fair Housing Month activities.
-These kinds of educational outreach programs need to be expanded in terms of frequency and audience.
-Additional outreach efforts should be directed to landlords and property managers as well as residents and potential residents.
+Currently Fair housing seminars are sponsored by the City once a year and takes place in April as part of the Fair Housing Month activities, however more educational outreach efforts are needed.
+These additional outreach efforts should be directed to landlords and property managers as well as residents and potential residents.